stevexenios/employee_polls/src/tests/tests.md

 ### Tests in `src/tests/QuestionSummarySnapshot.test.js` (snapshot in `src/tests/__snapshots__`)
 - [X] Write a snapshot test for at least one file.

+### Tests in `src/tests/CreateUserFormDom.test.js`
-- [] Write a DOM test for at least one file which uses the fireEvent function.
+- [X] Write a DOM test for at least one file which uses the fireEvent function.
 For example use fireEvent.click() for clicking a button and verifying that something changed in a component or fireEvent.change() to add text to an input field or select an option in a dropdown.
 After doing this, verify the UI changed in some way using the expect() method from jest.

-The remaining four unit tests can be to verify any function or component you are writing for this project.
-Here are some ideas:

-- []  On the login page, verify that a user name field, password field, and submit button are present on the page.
+- [X]  On the login/CreateUserForm page, verify that a user name field, password field, and submit button are present on the page.
+(1 of 4)
-- []  Verify that a user entering an incorrect username or password and clicking submit will see an error on the page.
+- [X]  Verify that a user gets alerted if username or password is missing, on clicking create user button.
+(2 of 4)

 - []  Verify that the leaderboard is displaying the correct user name, number of questions asked, and number of questions answered.
 - []  For answered polls, verify that the percentage of people who voted for an option is calculated and displayed correctly.
 - []  Verify the navigation bar displays all expected links.